X

 • Your surrounding teeth and mouth will be now measured and checked to ensure that the teeth are strong enough to support bridges.

-• Depending upon the design chosen for the bridge, either one or both teeth on either side is filed to prepare for the dental bridge.
-An impression will be taken, out of which a mould will be created for fabrication of the bridge
+• Depending upon the design chosen for the bridge, either one or both teeth on either side are filed to prepare for the dental bridge.
+An impression will be taken, out of which a mould will be created for the fabrication of the bridge

 • A temporary bridge might be given while you wait for a permanent bridge, to support and protect the tooth structures.